Funding Opportunities for New Faculty Hires

 It is in this context that the Data Science Institute at Columbia University promotes “Data for Good”: using data to address societal challenges and bringing humanistic perspectives as—not after—new science and technology is invented.

-Last year we successfully hired junior faculty in Law, Nursing, and SIPA, via our Faculty Recruitment Program.
-In addition, I was directly involved in talking with many faculty candidates—sometimes multiple times, at different stages of the hiring process—from many other departments and schools across the university.
-I was more than happy to talk to candidates about data science at Columbia and the potential for collaboration with the DSI.
+In prior years, we successfully hired junior faculty in Law, Nursing, and SIPA, via our Faculty Recruitment Program.
+In addition, Jeannette Wing, the Institute Director, was directly involved in talking with many faculty candidates—sometimes multiple times, at different stages of the hiring process—from many other departments and schools across the university.
+The Institute is more than happy to talk to candidates about data science at Columbia and the potential for collaboration with the DSI.

 Funding and Expectations